West Coast Ginspiration

 Barra Atlantic Gin

 The fresh carrageen seaweed foraged on the island gives this gin its unique flavour - the red algae is native to the Atlantic, and is gathered in spring, before being left to dry and 'bleach' in the wind and sun for a few weeks.
 Barra Atlantic Gin is distilled along with 16 other botanicals responsibly and carefully picked from the shores of Barra.
 Like the other gin producers of the west, you can stay up to date with the team at this time through their website journal.

 Misty Isle Gin

 The Isle of Skye Distillers is based in Portree on Skye and is the island's first gin distillery, producing Misty Isle Gin.
 As you might imagine, provenance is everything in their production - and they use the waters from nearby Storr Loch, hand foraged juniper berries and 10 other local botanicals.
 The two brothers behind the distillery are passionate about promoting Skye to a wide audience.
-While their gin school is paused for now, you can keep in touch with their developments via their social media updates from Skye.
+While tnot visit their gin school, you can book and keep in touch with their developments via their website

 Handmade in batches of just 160 bottles, this triple award-winning gin is created on the beautiful island of Colonsay. - taking inspiration from the island and its Celtic Folklore.
 Find out more here

 Another beautiful product of the tiny island of Colonsay - Wild Island Botanic Gin is created using six native botanicals.
 Their second offering - the Wild Island Sacred Tree gin is a selection of autumn fruits.
 The sacred tree element points to the old 'sacred tree' calendar.